festivitymishra/festivitymishra.github.io/_projects/(0)RLF.md

 ##### Training & Deployment Process :
 * <p> <strong>Identified & extracted training data from SQL database using Apache Flink via JDBC & did a literature survey on deep reinforcement learning algorithms. </strong></p>
 * <p> <strong>Trained the engine with 1 million+ data points on AWS(EC2) & exposed it as a service (using Flask microservices) for the proof of concept and deployment strategies. </strong></p>
-* Achieved 91% accuracy of classification with 40 questions asked at max.

 {% capture carousel_images %}
 https://github.com/festivitymishra/festivitymishra.github.io/blob/master/_projects/figures/Training.png?raw=true